 The archive of the University of the Arts Berlin (UdK) contains, in the collection of Karl Blossfeldt, an extremely valuable stock of images of nature from the first third of the 20th century.
 Until 1930 Blossfeldt gave lessons on the topic “Modelling after living plants” within the former institution of the UdK.
 For his teaching, he developed a collection of pedagogical materials that included gypsum and bronze models, drawings, and photographs.
 This project addresses this collection, situating it historically and theoretically.

-Blossfeldt’s pedagogical pictures and materials were specific types of didactic instruments, which have rarely been the object of academic inquiry in the German academia.
+Blossfeldt’s pedagogical pictures and materials were specific types of didactic instruments, which have rarely been the object of inquiry in the German academia.
 This project examines the full scope of the Karl Blossfeldt Collection and contextualizes Blossfeldt’s methods and objects alongside other related bodies of work contained in the archive of the UdK, such as the rarely investigated photographs of nature taken by Ottomar Anschütz.
-The historical collection of such objects contained in the archive no longer serve a didactic or pedagogical function.
-Yet they introduce questions about the history of scientific objectivity, the special role of flora within this history as well as illuminating shifting understandings of the intertwined relationship between art and nature.
-The contemporary currency of these questions suggests new potentially vital pedagogical uses for these objects for contemporary art.
+The historical collection of such objects contained in the archive no longer serves a didactic or pedagogical function.
+Yet they introduce questions about the history of scientific objectivity and the special role of flora within this history, as well as illuminate shifting understandings of the intertwined relationship between art and nature.
+The contemporary currency of these questions suggests new potentially vital pedagogical uses of these objects for contemporary art.

 - Vorbilder – Nachbilder.
 Das Fotoarchiv des Künstlers im 19.
 Jahrhundert (project at the UdK)